• Skip to main content

 Steamboat Ski Resort Night Skiing Colorado

 Skiing after daylight hours has its advantages.
-Lift tickets for night skiing alone are cheaper than day skiing, slopes are less crowed and the lift lines are long gone.
-Disadvantages include colder, frigid weather and possibility icier conditions if the daytime temps were high.
-Most resorts will groom a portion of its slopes again in the afternoon to prepare for the night skiing session.
+Lift tickets for night skiing alone are cheaper than day skiing, slopes are less crowded, and the lift lines are long gone.
+Disadvantages include colder, frigid weather and the possibility of icier conditions if the daytime temperatures are high.
+Most resorts will groom a portion of their slopes again in the afternoon to prepare for the night skiing session.

 Where can you ski at night in Colorado?